 But our biggest concern with this product is its fully-exposed scissor lift mechanism, and consequently user safety.
 The scissor lift creates some pinch points that can pose a safety risk because the forces are high enough to produce serious pinch/sever injury.
 Being a product in an office environment (somewhat uncontrolled) with hands in close proximity, we will be looking to see if there are any sensors to detect if anything gets in the path of the lift.
 At least the electric switch is not a "fire and forget" type but requires the user to keep one finger on the button while the lift is in motion.

 Unlike the company's marketing claims, the Versa Table computer desktop is not the "The ONLY electric powered lift on the market", it's a Johnny come lately in a field of some notable contenders, including the top-rated Winston-E, as well as the Kangaroo Pro Electric, and ErgoTech One-Touch.

 If you would like to learn more about the top standing desk converters on the market, see our Standing Desk Converter Comparison Review.
-And be sure to sign up for our FREE newsletter to keep up to date on the latest office fitness products and industry trends.
+And be sure to sign up for our newsletter to keep up to date on the latest office fitness products and industry trends.

 Standard Shipping Rates Apply